ghost2238/engine-ex/README.md

 ## Goals
 - Try to use libraries in source form, it should be easy to build the project.
 - The end result should be easy to redistribute (Just a DLL + loader/patcher), so that it can be used as a modding base even by non-technical people.
 - This framework is not made to facilitate cheating in multiplayer games, so there will not be any anti-cheat engine evasion code or similiar.
-The techniques used are very obvious for standard cheating engines.
+The techniques used are very obvious for standard anti-cheating engines.

 ## TODO
 - [X] Better interface with core library, remove macros and other ugly stuff.